GasparISEP/DevOps-PAI/docs/US16/US16_RequirementsAndSpecifications.md

 ### 6. Business Rules

+- The enrolment should have an unique identifier.

+- The enrolment information must always be recorded and stored.

 - A student may not be enrolled in multiple overlapping editions of the same course.

 - The enrolment date must always be recorded and stored.

-- A student may only be enrolled in a course edition if they are already enrolled in a programme edition that includes that course edition.
+- Students are eligible to enrol in a given course edition only if they are concurrently enrolled in the programme edition under which that course edition is offered.

+### 7. Main Entities

+To better understand the key entities involved in this user story, the following entities are defined:

+- **Student:** A person who is enrolled in a course edition, participating in the academic programme offered by the institution.

+- **Programme Edition:** Represents a specific iteration of an academic programme delivered within a defined school year.

+- **Course Edition:** Represents an edition/instance of a curricular unit within a programme edition.

+- **Course Edition Enrolment:** Represents the enrolment of a student in a specific course edition.

-### 7. Event Flow
+### 8. Event Flow

 - The ASC initiates the enrolment process by requesting to enrol a student in a specific course edition.